$\kappa$-deformed complex scalar field: conserved charges, symmetries and their impact on physical observables: Acknowledgment

 \section{Acknowledgment}

 The work of WW is supported by the Polish National Science Centre project number 2017/26/M/ST2/00697.
-For AB and JKG, this work was supported by funds provided by the Polish National Science Center, the project number 2019/33/B/ST2/00050, and for JKG also by the project number 2017/27/B/ST2/01902.
+For AB and JKG, this work was supported by funds provided by the Polish National Science Center, the project number 2019/33/B/ST2/00050.